The Cost of a Website From 1995 to the Present

 We were researching about technology finance and found this interesting research by webpagefx.com.
-They examined the average costs of websites over time and focused on what websites should cost for 2014.
+They examined the average costs of websites over time and focused on what websites should cost going forward.
 We found this fascinating.
 Take a look at tell us what you think.

 Here is what webpagefx.com’s research found:

 Like other goods and services, the costs associated with designing, developing and building a web site have changed over time.
-A website’s value is drastically different in 2014 than it was even a couple of years ago.
+A website’s value is drastically different now than it was even a couple of years ago, and will forever be changing.
 The above chart provides a timeline of historical dates compared to web site cost.

 Why Has Website Cost Fluctuated So Much?

 Here’s a look at how both the high and low end of website design costs have fluctuated over time: